UCL/rsd-engineeringcourse/session02/02licensing.md

 ###Citing software

-Almost all software licenses require people to credit you for what they used. ("Attribution")
+Almost all software licenses require people to credit you for what they used ("attribution").

 In an academic context, it is useful to offer a statement as to how best to do this, citing *which paper to cite in all papers which use the software*.

-This is best done in a [CITATION](http://www.software.ac.uk/blog/2013-09-02-encouraging-citation-software-introducing-citation-files) file in your repository.
+This is best done with a [CITATION](http://www.software.ac.uk/blog/2013-09-02-encouraging-citation-software-introducing-citation-files) file in your repository.

 ```
  To cite ggplot2 in publications, please use: